 Orange Is The New Black's 'Big Boo’ tells Maxim Boon about staying true to herself now she's part of the mainstream.

 Lea DeLaria, aka Big Boo from the Netflix megahit Orange Is The New Black, isn't easily pigeonholed.
-You may know her as an actor, but she's also a sought-after stand-up comic, a jazz musician with five studio albums to her name, and a Broadway veteran.
+You'll no doubt know her as an actor, but she's also a sought-after stand-up comic, a jazz musician with five studio albums under her belt, and a Broadway veteran.
 In June, she'll tour Australia with her all-female band, performing a mix of comedy and jazz, as well as tracks from her recent David Bowie tribute record, House Of David.

 "My biggest fear is that we'll become homogenised as we become mainstream.
 As we are more and more, quote-unquote, 'accepted by society,' which by the way I never asked for your acceptance.
 I've always demanded your respect.
 I could give a fuck about your acceptance, who cares, you know?
 But as we gain more and more acceptance we need to keep our identity.
 That's really important to me," she shares.

 "You know when we start talking about the community using the Lesbian Gay Bisexual Transgender bibbity-bobbity-boo jargon, well, I never say it.
 I don't do the alphabet soup.
 I say Queer, because Queer encompasses all.
 And when you say the alphabet soup, basically you're pointing out our differences and what that does is perpetuate the infighting within my community.
 Which is our biggest downfall.
 If we spent half the time we spent screaming at each other screaming at the powers that be we would've had our rights fucking a hundred years ago.
 You know what I mean?